KacyUmana/cse15l-lab-reports/LabReport1.md

 ![Image](cd-directory-arg.png)

-When the command `cd` is used with a work directory argument, no output is produced in the terminal.
-However, the command will switch the current working directory to the specificed work directory.
-In this case, the working directory that was run with the command was `/home/lecture1/messages`.
-There was no error in the output.
+When the command `cd` is used with a path to a working directory argument, no output nor error is produced in the terminal.
+However, the command will switch the current working directory to the path of the specificed work directory provided as the argument.
+In this case, the working directory that was run with the command was `/home/lecture1/messages`, so command `cd` changed my current working directory which was my home directory to the path of the lecture1/messages directory as specified.
+Directory paths can be specified as either absolute paths or relative paths (relative to the current directory).
+Absolute paths describe the full path from the root directory - starting point for all directory structures and absolute paths - of the file system to the target file or directory, regardless of the current working directory.
+While, relative paths specify the location of a file or directory in relation to the current working directory.
+Both absolute and relative paths work with command `cd` to change the current directory to a specified directory.

 __Command with a path to a *file* argument__